cal-cs184-student/hw-webpages-sp24-noah-ku/homework2.md

 To implement this, we had to modify the `BezierCurve::evaluateStep()` function to create our Bézier curves in the program.
 First, we used the function `(1 - t) * (p of i) + t * (p of i+1)` to calculate the specific lerp or new step in the function.
 To integrate this into our function, all we had to do was use a for loop that goes from 0 to the length of the control points - 1 (to not get an out-of-bounds error with the i+1), initialize an array of Vector2Ds, and use the equation given to us to append to that array.
+Since this function was relatively simple to implement, we didn't run into too many errors when compiling our code.

 <br>